 Whatever activity you decide to do, get the best equipment that you can afford.
 Especially shoes if you are going to do activities that will impact your feet, knees, and legs.
 Safety equipment is also important.
 It doesn’t have to cost a lot.
 You can get good shoes for under $60.
 I got a nice pair of New Balance 481 all terrain shoes for around $55 on sale and it is good for running and hiking on a good trail.
 They are especially great for me since my ankles are easily twisted.
 I severely twisted them in cross-country during high school and since then I can twist them just walking in a store but I never have in these shoes.
 The sole on the heel is extra-wide.

 The benefits to my little walk/runs are immediate.
 I get what is referred to as a “runner’s high”.
 I feel full of energy and my mind feels clear and fast.
 My body might be tired but it also feels stronger.
 Right after a run is the closest to feeling normal than I have ever gotten in decades.
 Anxiety is gone.
 Depression is gone.
 I have never had a psychotic episode in that state either.
 It does fade somewhat quickly but the fade is gradual.
 It takes a few hours to start really feeling the depression and anxiety.
 Ideally, running twice a day might keep everything away for a good part of the day but my knees couldn’t handle it.

 Getting out the door is the hardest part so try to make it as much of a habit as you can so even when your MH issues win that day, you will know you are missing something which will motivate you to get out tomorrow.
 Don’t be hard on yourself if you can’t do it every time you try, that will only cause a downward spiral.

-If you do have issues like my or worse go see a doctor and make sure what you want to do is advised, especially with things like heart and balance issues.
+If you do have physical issues go see a doctor and make sure what you want to do is advised, especially with things like heart and balance issues.
 If not I bet there are still things you can do to help your mind and body.